RocketChat/docs-old/installation/community-supported-installation/freebsd/README.md

 Login group is rocketchat.
 Invite rocketchat into other groups? []: *press enter* Login class [default]: *press enter*
-Shell (sh csh tcsh git-shell bash rbash nologin) [sh]: bash Home directory [/home/rocketchat]: *press enter, or pick where you want your Rocket.chat installation to be* Home directory permissions (Leave empty for default): *press enter* Use password-based authentication? [yes]: *press enter* Use an empty password? (yes/no) [no]: *press enter*
+Shell (sh csh tcsh git-shell bash rbash nologin) [sh]: bash Home directory [/home/rocketchat]: *press enter, or pick where you want your Rocket.Chat installation to be* Home directory permissions (Leave empty for default): *press enter* Use password-based authentication? [yes]: *press enter* Use an empty password? (yes/no) [no]: *press enter*